Sheep were first domesticated about 6000 years ago and became widely farmed because of their strong flocking instinct.

 Agitate to dissolve the soap.
 Stop the machine and add the comforter.
 Gently plunge up and

-- Spin out and allow the machine to fill up with lukewarm water to rinse.
+- Spin the water out and allow the machine to fill up with lukewarm water to rinse.
 Stay with the machine

 to stop the agitation right away.
 Add fabric softener.
 Plunge the comforter up and down and